 Saqqara is a vast, 4,400-year-old necropolis about 20 miles south of Cairo.
 While many, if not most, tombs feature hieroglyphs, one in particular is absolutely covered with them.
 It belongs to Wahtye, a royal priest who served King Neferirkare.

 To learn the elements of the script before you go to Egypt, you could take courses in Egyptology at a university or, better yet, take free (or donation-based) online lessons from a site like Egyptianhieroglyphs.net.
 Alternatively, you could check out a book from your local library.
-There is no shortage of introductory texts.
-We suggest the free, downloadable Ancient Egyptian Hieroglyphs: A Practical Guide.
+There is no shortage of introductory texts, such as Ancient Egyptian Hieroglyphs: A Practical Guide.

 Aesthetics are prioritized over writing direction — hieroglyphics were supposed to be beautiful — which can make things challengings for beginners.
 Hieroglyphs can be read left to right or vice versa and are arranged in both rows and columns.
 To begin, it’s vital to determine which direction to read the writing.
 You can tell which direction to read by finding a human figure or animal and seeing which way its head is turned.
 Figures face the beginning of the line of “text.”
 Thankfully, the upper glyphs are always read before the lower ones, so you don’t have to figure out whether to read from the bottom up or the top down.

 The names of royals are encircled in an oval with a horizontal line at the end called a cartouche.
 Keep your eyes peeled for those — they are easy to spot.